Adopting a Child from Morocco FAQs

 How long does the process take?

-The application and home study process are dependent on the prospective adoptive parents and the home study agency, but usually can be completed within 2 to 4 months.
-Approval of the I-600A (the approval of the adoptive parents by USCIS) can take 1-3 months during which time adoptive parents work with New Beginnings to complete the dossier (packet of documents that are sent to Morocco to facilitate the matching).
-From the receipt of the dossier in Morocco to the referral and travel, families wait 6-9 months.
+The application and home study process are dependent on the prospective adoptive parents and the home study agency, but usually can be completed within 4 months.
+Approval of the I-600A (the approval of the adoptive parents by USCIS) can take 1-3 months.
+During which time adoptive parents work with New Beginnings to complete the dossier (packet of documents that are sent to Morocco to facilitate the matching).
+From the receipt of the dossier in Morocco to the referral and travel, families wait 7-15 months.
 The final steps of the process happen in Morocco while the adoptive parent(s) are in the country, and can take 6-8 weeks.

 What information is in the child referral?

 The child referral generally includes one or more photographs of the child, videos as available, name, gender, and date of birth of the child.
-Also included are measurements and medical reports from the time the child has been in the care of the orphanage as well as a current developmental milestone assessment report NB will have received the original Arabic and translated version of the abandonment certificate and will provide that with any identifying information of the birth family redacted from the document.
+Also included are measurements and medical reports from the time the child has been in the care of the orphanage as well as a current developmental milestone assessment report.
+NB will have received the original Arabic and translated version of the abandonment certificate and will provide that with any identifying information of the birth family that is available.
 Birth weight of child and circumstances of the birth of the child are not typically available via the referral.